Kanban Board for Children

 Instead of hearing “I still have a lot to study,” we could actually see what was left.

 Large subjects became smaller tasks.
-Sticking was more easier than writing.
+Sticky notes were easier than writing

 And there was something surprisingly satisfying about moving a sticky note from one column to another.